openstack-archive/tricircle/doc/source/networking-prerequisites.rst

 or VxLAN or GRE network by default, it's up to your local Neutron's configuration.

-If you want to create a L2 network across multiple Neutron, then you have to speficy --provider-network-type vlan in network creation command for vlan network type, or --provider-network-type vxlan for vxlan network type.
+If you want to create a L2 network across multiple Neutron servers, then you have to speficy --provider-network-type vlan in network creation command for vlan network type, or --provider-network-type vxlan for vxlan network type.
 Both vlan and vxlan network type could work as the bridge